 - Make your content actionable that gives people a sense of how to apply the information.

 - You know people search the web mostly for solutions or answers.
 To be able to provide the same but in a simple way.

-- Try crafting lists, how-to, data-driven articles but be accurate & updated in your reporting & sourcing the information
+- Try crafting lists, how-to, data-driven articles but be accurate and updated in your reporting & sourcing the information

 - Keep your blog updated with high-quality contents on a regular basis.
 At the same time, make sure it’s optimized for search engines as well as human visitors to get maximum organic traffic.

-- Killer guest posting is also an awesome way to get the referral traffic, leads & sales.
+- Killer guest posting is also an excellent way to get the referral traffic, leads & sales.

 2. Low-cost Social Media Marketing

 If you are not utilizing the power of social media, then your entire marketing campaign can get very expensive.

 Social media is a great source for branding and creating a relationship with your existing as well as potential buyers.

 You can reach to the maximum people without limit of geographical boundaries using social media.